Anwarvic/extra-collections/README.md

 - Search/remove methods shouldn't raise any errors.
 - Insert/delete/get_index/delete_index/set_index methods must raise errors when needed.
-- All methods should return the data not the used objects.
+- All methods should return the data stored not the used objects.
-- Any module can be emptied except the `SuffixTrie`.
+- Any module can be emptied except for the `SuffixTrie`.

 ## 📕 Resources

-The following are the main resources that helped me while working on this awesome project
+The following are the main resources that helped me while working on this awesome project:

 - [Introduction to Algorithms Course (MIT 6.046J/18.410J)](https://www.youtube.com/playlist?list=PLDC836E1A1076378E>).
 - "Data Structures and Algorithms in Python" book.